Vape retailer says US reports 'deceiving and misleading', officials not aware of any local reports

 Mysterious lung illnesses in the United States are being linked to vaping, but health officials in New Zealand have not received any such reports here.

-No reports any lung conditions could be linked to vaping had been lodged with the Ministry of Health, as of Friday but concerns had been raised.
+No reports any lung conditions could be linked to vaping had been lodged with the Ministry of Health as of Friday but concerns had been raised.

 The main issue appeared to be what was being vaped, a ministry spokesperson told the Herald.